LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 Selected operator fields may also be written as zero-argument Lua callbacks.
-Klee evaluates each callback exactly once while reading the deck; the resulting shape still contains ordinary affine or slice operators, not runtime Lua functions.
-Callbacks should be pure functions of local deck variables.
+Klee evaluates each callback exactly once while reading the deck; the resulting shape contains ordinary affine or slice operators, not runtime Lua functions.

+Write callbacks as pure functions of local deck variables.
+Klee does not define the order in which it evaluates the callbacks within an operator, so a callback must not depend on another having run.
+Klee constructs :code:`named_operators` before :code:`shapes`:
-Callbacks in a named operator are evaluated when that named operator is constructed.
-Each :code:`ref` reuses the resulting concrete operator rather than evaluating its callbacks again for the referring shape.
+a :code:`ref` reuses the concrete operator built for that named operator rather than evaluating its callbacks again.

-Callback evaluation order is deterministic.
-Klee processes :code:`named_operators` before :code:`shapes`, entries in each list in source order, and each geometry's operators in source order.
-Within a multi-field operator, fields are evaluated in this order:

-* :code:`rotate`, then :code:`center`, then :code:`axis` (when present)
-* :code:`scale`, then :code:`center` (when present)
-* perpendicular slice :code:`x`, :code:`y`, or :code:`z`, then
-  :code:`origin`, :code:`normal`, and :code:`up` (when present)
-* arbitrary slice :code:`origin`, then :code:`normal`, then :code:`up`

-Klee does not coordinate Lua evaluation across MPI ranks.
-If an application calls :code:`readShapeSet` on every rank, each rank reads and evaluates the deck and initialization chunk independently.

 .. code-block:: lua